Perlage

 Serving the champagne

-In order for the aromas in the champagne to develop properly, it must not be too cold.
-Ideally, the temperature should be...
+To allow the aromas in the champagne to develop properly, it must not be too cold.
+Ideally, the temperature should...

 Read More